Dimer Models and Conformal Structures: Terminology and Preliminary Results

 for all $z$ contained on the segments $[z_j,z_{j+1}]$ and $[z_{j-1},z_j]$, where $p_n, 1\le n\le k$, is the corner attached to $z_j$, such that (\ref{ND1}) or (\ref{ND3}) holds. \end{Def}

 Note that an arbitrary natural domain need not admit a natural boundary value function; we leave it to the reader to construct such examples.

+One could also consider multiply connected natural domains $\Omega = \Omega_N$ and natural boundary values on their boundaries, by removing from the interior of a simply connected natural domain (a finite number of) other natural domains (associated with the same polygon $N$).
+The natural boundary function is then required to satisfy Definition \ref{def:extremal} on each boundary component of $\Omega_N$.

-For lozenge models and triangle gradient constraints $N$, in a simply connected natural domain $\Om$ the extremal boundary value $h_0$ is uniquely determined by $\dv \Om$, up to an additive constant.
+For lozenge models and triangle gradient constraints $N$, in a simply connected natural domain $\Om$ the natural boundary value $h_0$ is uniquely determined by $\dv \Om$, up to an additive constant.
 However, if $\Om$ is multiply connected, this additive constant can be different for different components of $\partial \Om$.
-Thus finding the actually minimal configuration leads to an additional problem of minimising over the relative height differences between the different boundary components.
+Thus finding the actually minimal configuration leads to an additional problem of minimizing over the relative height differences between the different boundary components.
 On the other hand, which ever of these gives the minimal energy, it will have admissible boundary values and thus our description of its properties and the corresponding liquid domains still apply.
+For simplicity, in the sequel we will consider only simply connected natural domains, as described in Definition \ref{Def:naturaldomain}.

 \begin{ex}[Natural Domains and Boundary Values for Domino Tilings] It is interesting to observe how the natural boundary values arise from the microscopic pictures, for instance in the case of domino tilings.